 I also tend to keep some silver aside from just cash, but that is probably starting down the ‘too paranoid for the average joe‘ thinking for this post.

 (*) Learn what a BUG OUT BAG(BOB) is and then make one.
 Simply put, it is a bag filled with useful items, ready to go with you at a moments notice.
+This is ground zero of emergency preparedness.
 The BOB can be filled with whatever you figure is a good idea.
 There are literally thousands of combinations.
 A good starter kit would have;

 flashlight, batteries, candles, water, food, a way to start a fire, phone charger, a way to make questionable water clean, a good knife, medical kit, any necessary meds, a local map.